lamhoangtung/densenet121-quickdraw-doodle-recognition-challenge/README.md

 After install all the dependencies, you need to go to https://www.kaggle.com/c/quickdraw-doodle-recognition/data to download all the data, extract all the zip file and put all of them into a folder `./input/`

+Then run `python3 shuffle_csv.py` to split and shuffle the data, this may take a while since the amount of data is pretty big

-Then you can run `python3 main.py`, the program will start to complie the model, draw image from the dataset and start traning the our model
+After that you can run `python3 main.py`, the program will start to compile the model, draw image from the dataset and start traning the our model

 ![sample data](./gs.png)